zhangxiangna/CC-Final-Project/Weekly.md

 Creative Computing 22f Final Project: Game Design: The Wheel of Time

 ## Week 1（9/6-15/6）: Ideation and Conceptualization
 During the week, I thought about the type of game and theme in my head.
 I would like to make an adventure fiction game.
 It's about time travel and non-linear narratives.
 This has been a hobby of mine for a long time.
-Also, because of my own aesthetic, I designed the game in a 2D horizontal pixel style.
+Also, because of my own aesthetic, I designed the game in a 2D horizontal pixel style

 ## Week 2 (June 16 - June 22): Concept Finalization and Initial Meeting